DCSK-based Waveform Design for Self-sustainable RIS-aided Noncoherent SWIPT

 The output DC power from each of the reflecting patches are combined together by a DC combining circuit \cite{comb}.
-Based on the nonlinearity of the EHUs, the total output DC power is expressed as $P_{\rm harv}=\sum\limits_{i=1}^K\frac{v_{i, {\rm out}}^2}{R_L}$, where $R_L$ is the load resistance and the output DC voltage of the EHU at the $i$-th patch, i.e., $v_{i, {\rm out}}$ is expressed as \cite{comb} Here, the parameters $\nu_1$ and $\nu_2$ are constants determined by the characteristics of the circuit.
-Thus, by combining \eqref{corr} and \eqref{brunoeh}, we obtain where we define $\mu_1=\nu_1P_{\rm t}C_0d_{sr}^{-\alpha_{sr}}$, $\mu_2=\nu_2 \left( P_{\rm t}C_0d_{sr}^{-\alpha_{sr}}\right)^2$, Accordingly, the harvested DC power is where we assume identical load resistance across all the $K$ reflecting patches\footnote{Note that, we have adopted a DC combining approach.
-Similar to the receiver design proposed in \cite{twc}, an RF combining approach may also be employed, where the received signal at all the reflecting patches are combined together and then fed to the EHU.}.
+Based on the nonlinearity of the EHUs, the total output DC power is expressed as $P_{\rm harv}=\sum\limits_{i=1}^K\frac{v_{i, {\rm out}}^2}{R_L}$, where $R_L$ is the load resistance and the output DC voltage of the EHU at the $i$-th patch, i.e., $v_{i, {\rm out}}$ is expressed as \cite{comb}